blueisfresh/blogger/README.md

 *   **Java Development Kit (JDK) 17 or higher**
 *   **Apache Maven** (if not using an IDE with built-in Maven support)
 *   A Java IDE like **IntelliJ IDEA**, **Eclipse**, or **VS Code with Java Extensions** (recommended)

+### Important Database Note for Local Testing:

+For convenience during local development and to ensure repeatable tests with the provided HTTP client (`.http` file), the `src/main/resources/application.properties` file is configured with `spring.jpa.hibernate.ddl-auto=create-drop`.
+This setting will **automatically drop and recreate the database schema every time the application starts and shuts down**, ensuring a fresh state.

+*   **For testing:** This is ideal.
+*   **For production/persistent data:** This setting is **not recommended** as it would erase your data.
+For production, you would typically set this to `none` or use a schema migration tool like Flyway/Liquibase.

 ### Steps